Malta Shipping Company

 - There are no restrictions on the nationality of the Master, officers and crew of vessels registered under the Malta flag.

-- Maltese ships benefit from preferential treatment in certain ports.
+- Maltese ships benefit from preferential treatment in specific ports.

-- It is possible to register vessels which are still under construction as well as other marine structures which do not fall within the strict definition of ships such as oilrigs, floating docks, pontoons and barges
+- It is possible to register vessels which are still under construction.
+It is also as well as other marine structures that are not ships such as oilrigs, floating docks, pontoons and barges.

 Taxation of Shipping Companies under MSA

 Shipping companies are subject to corporate tax at the normal domestic rate.
 However, if a ship is owned by a shipping company that is registered in Malta, or by an organisation recognised by the Maltese Authority, then it is entitled to certain benefits.

 - The vessel that such, referred to as a ‘tonnage tax’ ship has all of its income exempt from income tax.
 However, the shipping company will have to pay an annual tonnage tax as well as a registration fee.

 - Registered vessels must be over 1,000 net tons to benefit from these tax advantages.
 However, the Maltese Authorities give concessions on a case by case basis.